sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 This command-line tool is used to initialize new projects, among other things.
 After installing, you usually use it to create a new Angular project with the `ng new` command, but hold off a bit!

-If you're old enough, maybe you remember using [nLite](https://en.wikipedia.org/wiki/Software_remastering#nLite) to slim down your Windows install, back in the days?
-We'll take a similar approach here with the Angular starter to create an "ngLite" template, making sure to keep the amount of files to a minimum..
+If you're old enough, maybe you remember using [nLite](https://en.wikipedia.org/wiki/Software_remastering#nLite) to slim down your Windows install, back in the day?
+We'll take a similar approach here with the Angular starter to create a "ngLite" template, making sure to keep the number of files to a minimum..

 > **Note:** In the following sections, we'll take some time to understand the base application template and how it can be slimmed down for simpler projects.
 If you want to skip directly to the end result, you can use the command `npx degit sinedied/ng-lite-starter my-app` that will use this pre-made [github template](https://github.com/sinedied/ng-lite-starter), but you'll miss all the fun 😉.